Aliases for BIRC5 Gene

 This gene is a member of the inhibitor of apoptosis (IAP) gene family, which encode negative regulatory proteins that prevent apoptotic cell death.
 IAP family members usually contain multiple baculovirus IAP repeat (BIR) domains, but this gene encodes proteins with only a single BIR domain.
 The encoded proteins also lack a C-terminus RING finger domain.
 Gene expression is high during fetal development and in most tumors, yet low in adult tissues.
 Alternatively spliced transcript variants encoding distinct isoforms have been found for this gene. [provided by RefSeq, Jun 2011]

 GeneCards Summary for BIRC5 Gene

 BIRC5 (Baculoviral IAP Repeat Containing 5) is a Protein Coding gene.
-Diseases associated with BIRC5 include childhood malignant schwannoma and cervical carcinosarcoma.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Diseases associated with BIRC5 include malignant peritoneal mesothelioma and vulvar intraepithelial neoplasia.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.

 UniProtKB/Swiss-Prot for BIRC5 Gene